razermuse/RailsGoat/README.md

 Specifically modified:

 1. The Gemfile includes the contrast-agent as a dependency (note: it doesn't include a version so every time RailsGoat is built, it should include the latest version of the agent).
-2. The Dockerfile includes all of the gem updates required to instrument Contrast Assess/Protect and also updates the database.
+2. The Dockerfile includes all of the gem updates required to instrument Contrast Assess/Protect and also seeds the database.
 3. The docker-compose.yml includes the path to the contrast_security.yaml (not included), and sets a few other specific environment variables.
 4. Three other docker-compose YAMLs depending on what "environment" you're wanting to run: Development, QA, or Production.